 Liquidity risk is the risk that the Bank will encounter difficulty in raising funds to meet commitments associated with financial instruments.
 Liquidity risk may result from an inability to sell a financial asset quickly at, or close to, its fair value.
-Prudent liquidity risk management requires the Bank to maintain sufficient cash and marketable securities, monitor future cash flows and liquidity on a daily basis and have funding available through an adequate amount of committed facilities.
+The Bank's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due under both normal and stressed conditions.
+Prudent liquidity risk management requires the Bank to maintain sufficient cash and marketable securities, monitor future cash flows and liquidity on a daily basis and have funding available through an adequate amount of committed facilities such as access to a credit line held with Raymond James.
+Fallback mechanisms include access to the procurement of bank overdrafts with commercial banks, stand-by lines of credit with external parties, the issuance of corporate papers maturing in monthly tranches and the issuance of preference shares.